ShacklesLay/WeiboPoetryMapping/README.md

 Code to collect is in `nightlight_download.py`

 ## Ground Truth data
-Our ground truth data consists of per capita GDP, number of hospital beds per 10,000 people, and the Engel coefficient from [Chinese National Bureau of Statistics](https://data.stats.gov.cn/).
+Our ground truth data consists of per capita GDP, number of hospital beds per 10,000 people, and the Engel coefficient from [National Bureau of Statistics of China](https://data.stats.gov.cn/).

 All the data collected is in `./data/groundtruth.csv`.